Henrrypg/drydock/README.rst

 - `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_CMS` : The minimum available percentage for the CMS's PodDisruptionBudget.
 To disable the PodDisruptionBudget, set `0`.
 Defaults to `0`.
 - `DRYDOCK_PDB_MINAVAILABLE_PERCENTAGE_CMS_WORKER` : The minimum available percentage for the worker's PodDisruptionBudget.
 To disable the PodDisruptionBudget, set `0`.
 Defaults to `0`.
 - `DRYDOCK_MIGRATE_FROM`: it allows defining the version of the OpenedX platform we are migrating from.
 It accepts the integer value mapping the origin release, for instance, `13`(maple) or `14`(nutmeg).
 When this variable is set, a group of `release-specific upgrade jobs` are added to the Kubernetes manifests.
 These jobs are applied to the cluster in a suitable order (thanks to the GitOps implementation with ArgoCD + sync waves) to guarantee the correct behavior of the platform in the new version.
 This brings the `tutor k8s upgrade <https://github.com/overhangio/tutor/blob/v15.3.7/tutor/commands/k8s.py#L484>`_ command to the GitOps pattern.
 The release-specific upgrade jobs are supported from release `13`(maple).
 Defaults to `0` (which disables release-specific upgrade jobs)
+- `DRYDOCK_POST_INIT_DEPLOYMENTS`: A list of deployments to be deployed after the initialization jobs.
+Defaults to `["lms", "cms", "lms-worker", "cms-worker", "forum"]`.

 .. note::
     You also need to set `DRYDOCK_INIT_JOBS` to `true` to enable the release-specific upgrade jobs in the case of a platform migration.